 I poured the caramel on top of the shortbread and put it in the fridge to set.

-For the chocolate topping I melted 400g white chocolate, 70g pink candy melts, 70g blue candy melts and 70g yellow candy melts.
+For the chocolate topping I melted the white chocolate, pink candy melts, blue candy melts and yellow candy melts in separate bowls.

 First I poured the white chocolate over the caramel and smoothed it out, then I added blobs of the candy melts all over and used cocktails sticks to swirl them around.
 I also added some white chocolate stars for an extra magical touch!